Holiday Accident Claims Guide – How Much Compensation Can I Claim?

 Getting In Touch With Our Accident Claims Team

 If you have had an accident abroad and want to check if you are eligible to claim compensation or be connected to a personal injury solicitor from our panel, please call us today.
 Talk to us today to check what your claim may be worth.
 Dial 020 3870 4868 or use our online form to request a call back.
+Alternatively, if you have questions about holiday claims, you can also send your queries using the Live Chat window now on your screen.

 Services And Information